John Yorke (producer): Career

-The 2010s

 In 2010, Yorke's job title was changed to that of Controller Continuing Drama Production Studios.
 He was the executive producer of the Internet spin-off EastEnders: E20 and BBC daytime drama, Land Girls.

 In March 2012, Yorke became acting editor of radio soap The Archers while Vanessa Whitburn took long service leave.

 He left the BBC again later in 2012.
 In 2013, he was an executive producer of Truckers and Skins, and the following year, The Missing.

-He was a regular writer on Red Rock, writing six episodes between 2015 and 2016.
+Yorke was a regular writer on Red Rock, writing six episodes between 2015 and 2016.

-He also wrote two episodes of Casualty between 2016 and 2017.

-Return to EastEnders

 In June 2017, it was announced that EastEnders executive producer Sean O'Connor had stepped down and would be temporarily replaced by Yorke as executive consultant.
 Yorke announced that he would be staying with the show for a year, longer than his original three months he was contracted to.

-Under Yorke EastEnders won its first BAFTA for Continuing Drama in three years – and the last one to date.
+Under Yorke, EastEnders won its first BAFTA for Continuing Drama in three years.

-TV shows commissioned by Yorke
+TV shows commissioned

-Waterloo Road

 Waterloo Road was commissioned by Yorke on his arrival at the BBC from Channel 4.
 Briefed to find a new returning pre-watershed drama, Yorke approached Shed Productions – makers of Bad Girls and Footballers Wives who had never before had a show on the BBC.
-During conversations Yorke hit on the idea of a School Precinct and Anne McManus and Maureen Chadwick quickly wrote a pilot episode.
+During conversations Yorke hit on the idea of a School Precinct and Anne McManus and Maureen Chadwick wrote a pilot episode.

-Waterloo Road was launched to huge commercial – if not critical success.
 After the first series Yorke asked Anne Mensah – then assistant commissioning editor – if she would take over, and under Mensah the show moved to BBC Scotland.

-The show aired from 2006-2015.
+The show aired from 2006 to 2015.
 In September 2021, it was announced that Waterloo Road was to be revived after six years.

-Father Brown

-The initial idea for Father Brown, a series based on the books by GK Chesterton, came from Yorke after he heard a Radio 4 programme on Chesterton’s creation the previous evening.
-Liam Keelan, then controller of BBC Daytime, commissioned the first season and Yorke asked two of his former BBC Writers Academy students to create the show – Rachel Flowerday and Tahsin Guner.
+The initial idea for Father Brown, a series based on the books by GK Chesterton, came from Yorke after he heard a Radio 4 programme on Chesterton's creation the previous evening.
+Liam Keelan, then controller of BBC Daytime, commissioned the first season and Yorke asked two of his former BBC Writers Academy students to create the show.
 It aired in January 2013 on BBC One and Yorke stayed as Executive Producer for the show for two seasons.
-With a ninth series in production for 2022, it’s the second longest-running daytime drama series broadcast on BBC Television.
+With a ninth series in production for 2022, it is the second longest-running daytime drama series broadcast on BBC Television.